Mermaid Theatre: History

 The 20th-century theatre was the life's work of actor Bernard Miles and his wife, Josephine Wilson.
 His original Mermaid Theatre was a large hall at his home, Duff House, St John's Wood, in north west London.
 It seated 200 people, and during 1951 and 1952 was used for concerts, plays and an opera production of Dido and Aeneas with Kirsten Flagstad, Maggie Teyte and Thomas Hemsley, conducted by Geraint Jones, which was recorded by His Master's Voice.
 For the third season in 1953, the Mermaid Theatre was moved to the Royal Exchange.

-Miles was encouraged to build a permanent theatre and, raising money from public subscriptions, and his revenues from publicity spots for the Egg Marketing Board, he oversaw the creation of the new building on land formerly occupied by a warehouse.
+Miles was encouraged to build a permanent theatre and, raising money from public subscriptions, and his revenues from publicity spots for the Egg Marketing Board, he oversaw the creation of the new building on land formerly occupied by a warehouse that had been damaged by bombing in the Second World War.

 The new Mermaid Theatre opened on 28 May 1959 with a production of Lock Up Your Daughters and it was the venue for many other productions, such as Cowardy Custard and an annual staging of Treasure Island, with Miles reprising his role of Long John Silver, which he also played in a television version.
 The Mermaid Theatre also ran the Molecule Club, educating children about science.

-Other notable productions include the 1978 première of Whose Life Is It Anyway?, with Tom Conti and Rona Anderson.
+Other notable productions include the 1978 première of Whose Life Is It Anyway?, with Tom Conti and Rona Anderson. and also in 1978 Every Good Boy Deserves Favour by Tom Stoppard.
 The Royal Shakespeare Company sometimes transferred Stratford productions to the Mermaid, including a residency during 1987 which saw the staging of seven plays.